tamucc-comp-bio/how_to/howto_sshkeys.md

 ## Step 3.
 Placing your public key on remote servers

-* For [GitHub](https://github.com) consult the instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account)
+* For [GitHub](https://github.com) consult the instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account) (Required)

-* For any remote server/computer, copy your public to your `~/.ssh` dir on the remote computer as follows:
+* For any remote server/computer, copy your public to your `~/.ssh` dir on the remote computer as follows (Optional: if you don't have a supercomputer account or a remote server then don't do this now):

    ```bash
    # you must be on/in your laptop (or local machine) not the remote server when you run this command